OpenCTI-Platform/connectors/external-import/sekoia/README.md

 # Sekoia CTI Connector

 ## Objective
-Collect Sekoia.io CTI data in an existing self-managed OpenCTI instance for any operational purpose (such as CTI aggregation, dissemination, hunting...).
+Collect Sekoia.io CTI data in an existing OpenCTI instance for any operational purpose (such as CTI aggregation, dissemination, hunting...).

 ## Prerequisites
-- An operational OpenCTI instance with administrator privileges
+- An operational OpenCTI on-prem instance with administrator privileges or an OpenCTI Saas version
-- An active Sekoia.io subscription.
-It could be a CTI-only subscription ([Sekoia Intelligence](https://www.sekoia.io/en/product/cti/)) or a XDR/SOC platform subscription ([Sekoia Defend](https://www.sekoia.io/en/product/xdr/)) which natively includes Sekoia CTI
+- An active Sekoia CTI subscription (Sekoia Intelligence) : https://www.sekoia.io/en/product/cti/.
+If you want to test Sekoia CTI please contact : contact@sekoia.io
 - [Creating a Sekoia.io API KEY](https://docs.sekoia.io/getting_started/manage_api_keys/) with the "View intelligence" premission (at least)

-## Configuration
+## OpenCTI on-prem version configuration

 1. Add the following code to the end of docker-compose.yml file in the OpenCTI docker repository